mimiframework/Mimi.jl/docs/src/tutorials/tutorial_3.md

 Note here that `newvalues` must be the same type (or be able to convert to the type) of the old values stored in that parameter, and the same size as the model dimensions indicate.

-The functions [`disconnect_param!`](@ref) and [`connect_param!`](@ref) can be used to  to alter or add connections within an existing model.
+The functions [`disconnect_param!`](@ref) and [`connect_param!`](@ref) can be used to alter or add connections within an existing model.
 These two can be used in conjunction with each other to update the connections within the model, although this is more likely to be done as part of larger changes involving components themselves, as discussed in the next subsection.

+**Once again, for specific instructions and details on various cases of updating and changing parameters, and their connections, please view How To Guide 5.
+We do not repeat all information here for brevity and to avoid duplication.**

 ## Parametric Modifications: DICE Example